greenyouse/yum-foodz/README.md

 # Yum Foodz

-This is a recipe manager to make organizing recipes easier.
-It was built with an offline-first approach and can do client-side routing and templating if ServiceWorkers are enabled.
-On more limited browsers it will fall back to using server-side templating with HTTP caching.
+[Yum Foodz](https://yum-foodz.herokuapp.com) is a recipe manager that uses cutting edge features of a progressive web app.

 It was my entry for the 10k Apart contest and final project for my Senior Web Developer Nanodegree from Udacity.
+It was cooked up in about two weeks to meet the contest deadline.

 ## Features